apache/druid/docs/querying/caching.md

 Query caching is not available for following:
 - Queries, that involve a `union` datasource, do not support result-level caching.
-Refer to the [related github issue](https://github.com/apache/druid/issues/8713) for details.
+Refer to the [related issue](https://github.com/apache/druid/issues/8713) for details.
 Top level union SQL queries can still be cached at result-level since they are not translated into a `union` datasource.
 Refer to [Union SQL](sql.md#UNION ALL) for more details on how union SQL queries work.
 - Queries, that involve an `Inline` datasource or a `Lookup` datasource, do not support any caching.